 Halifax Habitat for Humanity announces the merger of their affiliate with the HFH of Southwest Volusia affiliate.
-On July 1, physician 2016, medical Halifax HFH became Habitat for Humanity of Greater Volusia County (HFH-GVC) to reflect the expanded service area.
+On July 1, 2016, Halifax HFH became Habitat for Humanity of Greater Volusia County (HFH-GVC) to reflect the expanded service area.
 This merger was one welcomed by both Board of Directors of each affiliate and followed a specific process directed by Habitat for Humanity International.

 The Boards overseeing both Affiliates had to approve the merger during three separate votes, respectively.
 The third and final vote from the Southwest Board came on June 21, while the Halifax Board approved it on June 22, following a year of meetings and discussion.